-It's sometime in the 1970's.
-Fifteen year old loner Agnes Marie Pottie - nicknamed Mooney - dreams of escaping life in New Waterford, a coastal Nova Scotia town on Cape Breton Island.
-She has quiet contempt for most of the people around her - including her large family - who don't share her sensibilities.
-They, who are ruled by Catholic mores, in turn think she's unconventional and weird.
-She thinks she's realized her dream when, with the help of her teacher Cecil Sweeney, who himself has escaped to New Waterford to find himself (at which he has been unsuccessful so far), she has been awarded a scholarship to attend an art school in New York.
-Her dreams are temporarily dashed when her parents don't allow her to go.
-She devises a plan to get out of New Waterford, one that goes against her loner status.
-In the meantime, a bit of New York comes to New Waterford in the form of Lou Benzoa, who, with her dance instructor mother, has temporarily moved next door to the Pottie's to escape life...Written by
+Sometime in the 1970s, 15-year-old loner Agnes Marie "Mooney" Pottie dreams of escaping existence in New Waterford, a coastal Nova Scotia town on Cape Breton Island.
+She quietly scorns most of the people around her, including her large family, who don't share her sensibilities; her fiercely-Catholic family think she's weird.
+She thinks she's realized her dream when, with the help of her teacher Cecil Sweeney (who came to New Waterford to find himself and is still looking) she wins a scholarship to a New York art school.
+When her parents don't let her go, she devises a plan to escape New Waterford.
+Meanwhile, a bit of NYC comes to New Waterford when Lou Benzoa and her dance-instructor mother temporarily move in next door to the Potties to escape the Bronx until "the stink dies down."
+Lou becomes friends with Mooney and quickly gains a reputation as the female Equalizer, whose powers only work on the guilty.Written by

 When writer Tricia Fish moved to New Waterford at age 13 with her family, her six-year-old brother ran into their kitchen one day all bloody, and happily said, "I made a friend!"
 She incorporated this into the movie, in an identical scene with the character of Darcy, Lou's little brother.
 See more »